 The HP Reverb G2 occupies an unusual place on this list.
-On the one hand, its high-resolution screens make it strong competition for the Valve Index and HTC Vive Pro 2, but then its lowly refresh rate means it can’t match the natural-feeling smoothness of either of those devices.
+On the one hand, its high-resolution screens make it strong competition for the Valve Index and HTC Vive Pro 2, but then its lowly refresh rate means it can’t match the natural-feeling smoothness of the Index.

 Then there’s its price – at $549 / £530.80, it’s in the same ballpark of affordability as the Oculus Quest 2 and PSVR.
 But it doesn’t come with controllers in the box, and its wired nature means you’re still going to need a rather powerful (read: expensive) PC to pair it with.
 And yet, it has a physical IPD slider (letting its lenses more accurately match the distance between your pupils), whereas the Oculus Quest 2 does not.

 Throw some tracking issues into the mix, and a relatively tight field of view, and the whole package doesn’t quite come together.
 If you really must have a high-resolution display in your PC VR headset, and don’t want to totally break the bank, it’s a good option.
 With that said, there are more complete and satisfying set ups elsewhere on this list.